pluralsh/documentation/pages/adding-new-application/getting-started-with-runbooks/runbook-xml.md

 </root>
 ```

-This xml file is referred to in the `runbooks.yaml` file, where you will also pass along the datasources that will hydrate this template.&#x20;
+This XML file is referred to in the `runbooks.yaml` file, where you will also pass along the datasources that will hydrate this template.&#x20;